-Releases to the applications and core configuration that are the basis of the BusinessOptix Platform will be made on the first Friday of a calendar month (changes will be notified here)
+Releases to the applications and core configuration that are the basis of the BusinessOptix Platform will be made on the following dates (changes will be notified here)

 What is included in a platform update?

 Applications - this includes the library user interface (everything that is not about a single model), the Authoring tool and the Manage (Administration) user interface.

 Core Configuration - this includes the stencils that configure what and how you can model your organization, for example process models, forms and dashboards.
 It also includes all the functionality in model output including commenting, PDF, configuration of data imports and exports to other applications.

 What is not included in a platform update?

 Customization that you, our partners or BusinessOptix have made to your library are not included in a release.

 What happens in my library when a platform update happens?